Richard Whitten: The Galileo Illuminated Manuscript: Crosscurrents of Chinese and European Scientific Thought

 Inspired by the collection of historical machines at the Museo Galileo: The Museum of the History of Science located in Florence, Italy, Whitten developed The Galileo Illuminated Manuscript: Crosscurrents of Chinese and European Scientific Thought.
-The “pages” of this fictional illuminated catalog are actually be 15.5” x 12.5” paintings on shaped panels.
+The “pages” of this fictional illuminated catalog are actually 15.5” x 12.5” paintings on shaped panels.
 Inspired by and incorporating elements from Renaissance illuminated manuscripts, six of the paintings depict instruments which are actually part of the museum’s collection and the other six depict instruments inspired by the machines in the collection, but that are of his own invention.

 By inventing his own machines to add to the collection through this fictional catalog, Whitten takes a fresh approach to the relationship between art and science that combines his interests in the Eurocentric history of science and Renaissance illuminated manuscripts.
 His intention is that the viewer will be unable to determine which objects are from the real collection and which ones are invented.
 In so doing, he blurs the lines between purpose driven objects and art objects.
 In his invented machines, he highlights the Asian influences in the collection to underline the influence of Asian scientific knowledge and craft on the development of European Science.

-Upon completion of the 12 paintings which will compriseThe Galileo Illuminated Manuscript, Whitten will display them in an exhibition at the Bannister Gallery in April 2025 which is the campus art gallery at Rhode Island College.
+Upon completion of the 12 paintings which will comprise The Galileo Illuminated Manuscript, Whitten will display them in an exhibition at the Bannister Gallery in April 2025 which is the campus art gallery at Rhode Island College.